Ninjin: Classic Puffed Rice Snack in Carrot-like Packaging

 “Dagashi (駄菓子)” is a snack genre unique to Japan made up of relatively small, cheap, unique Japanese snacks and candies.

 In general, the price of those treats ranges from 10 (about 0.1 USD) to about 100 yen (about 1 USD), and Dagashi is especially popular with children.

 Dagashi has a long history, and today, it comes in numerous varieties.

 Accordingly, there are many famous Dagashi snacks that have long been loved, which include these classic treats.

 Since Dagashi is marketed mainly towards children, some products are sold in lovely packaging.

 Among those, what I introduce here, “Ninjin (にんじん)” features a unique orange package that draws people’s attention.

 Yaokin Ninjin Sweet Rice Puffs

-Lastly, according to the ingredient list on the plastic bag, the Dagashi, Ninjin is a simple snack food made only from the 4 ingredients, rice, sugar, starch syrup, and salt.
+Lastly, according to the ingredient list on the plastic bag, the Dagashi Ninjin is a simple snack food made only with 4 ingredients, rice, sugar, starch syrup, and salt.